RP3Agency/ct-test/question-4/README.md

 - Each user should appear once in the result set
 - Remember to include the user who has never logged in.
 - The SQL below is designed and tested using MySQL.
-- Save your answer in a file named logins.sql.
+- Save your answer in a file named logins.sql
+- Add and commit your file
 - This question is open book/open internet